KittyCAD/documentation/content/posts/security-orbit.md

 ### Recommendations

-Short term, disallow negative values for the "money" parameter.
+Short term, disallow negative values for the `money` parameter.

 Long term, move logic to deduct credits to the server side entirely, so that the client cannot manipulate it.